mbaumer/us_hep_funding/docs/_states/KY.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  33  Office of Science contracts, totalling  $1,383,607.28 Who have these contracts gone to?
+In the past 5 years, this state has received:
+33 Office of Science contracts, totalling $1,383,607.28

                                              Amount ($)
 vendorname                      fiscal_year
 BOSTON GOVERNMENT SERVICES, LLC 2013          163228.66